-Description P ARAGUAY Objective Encourage sustaina forest-dependent co • s for oil palm and b eef production while conservi ng forests and safeguarding the ri ghts of smallhold der farmers and Description of Indicator Baseline Level Level in 1 st PIR (self reported) Midterm target level End of project target level Midterm level Assessment Achievement rating Justification for rating partnership mechanisms with Two national green commodity platforms (in Indonesia and Paraguay) Paraguay, although the regional commodity platform has not yet been formed, discussions with up to 10 partners have private sector, civil society, and donor organizations newly connected and engaged in broad-based dialogue under national and sub-national platforms Paraguay: 1 sustainable beef production platform for the private sector, civil society, and donor organizations newly connected and engaged in broad-based dialogue under national and sub-national platforms Paraguay: Academia.
+Description Р ARAGUAY Objective Encourage sustainable practices for oil palm and beef production while conserving forests and safeguarding the rights of smallholder farmers and forest-dependent communities Description of Indicator Baseline Level Level in 1 st PIR (self reported) Midterm target level End of project target level Midterm level Assessment Achievement rating Justification for rating partnership mechanisms with Indonesia ' Paraguay, although the regional commodity platform has not yet been formed, discussions with up to 10 partners have civil society, and donor organizations newly connected and engaged in broad-based dialogue under national and sub-national platforms Paraguay: 1 sustainable beef production platform for the private sector, civil society, and donor organizations newly connected and engaged in broad-based dialogue under national and sub-national platforms Paraguay: Academia.
 Indigenous communities are also participating in the dialogue.
 While there is broad based engagement of stakeholders, which indicates the success of the platform, the indicator concerns partnership mechanism with funding for sustainable management solutions.
-At this stage there is one bank, the funding mechanism should be strengthened in the part phase of Highly Satisfactory The subnational platform in the Chaco region has been operating and discussions have enabled to prepare an action plan.
-It has been validated on August 8 2019 and a Steering Board has just been elected which is considered strong and representative endeva enueva private sector, civil society, and donor organizations newly connected and engaged in broad-based dialogue under the Chaco subnational platform private sector, civil society, and donor organizations newly connected and engaged in broad-based dialogue under and the Chaco sub-national platform of the various stakeholder groups.
+At this stage there is one bank, the funding mechanism should be strengthened in the next phase of Highly Satisfactory The subnational platform in the Chaco region has been operating and discussions have enabled to prepare an action plan.
+It has been validated on August 8 2019 and a Steering Board has just been elected which is considered strong and representative private sector, civil society, and donor organizations newly connected and engaged in broad-based dialogue under private sector, civil society, implementation of the of the various stakeholder groups.
 This is excellent achievement of the platform having attracted over 200 stakeholders in the meetings and its inclusiveness Despite being considered achieved, attention has to be on partnership mechanism with funding for sustainable management solutions in the next phase of the platform with the implementation of the action plan.
 Hence we have included a Highly Satisfactory.
 Number of direct project beneficiaries among groups NA 0 households.
-Direct support to At least 2,500 households benefitting At least 6,000 households A total of 835 benefited of training Intensification and/or Satisfactory This has been rated as Satisfactory .
+Direct support to At least 2,500 households benefitting At least 6,000 households A total of 835 benefited of training Intensification and/o Satisfactory This has been rated as Satisfactory .